samforwill/nlp-campaign-messaging/README.md

 ![MGP LDA](images/MGP_LDA.png)

 It seems like Topic 1 involves canvassing and GOTV messaging with terms like "volunteer", "join", "doors", "Vancouver" (big population center in the district where running up turnout numbers would be important to win).
-The other topics' words offer some hints at overarching themes, but they are not as easy to discern as the first topic.
-Again, LDA topic modeling shouldn't be too sophisticated given our small corpi and short documents.
+The other topics' words offer some hints at overarching themes, but they are not as easy to discern as the first topic.<br/>

 TF-IDF scores words based on frequency and rarity, then LDA identifies topics based on these scores.
-Since LDA is a probabilistic model, when it is determining underlying topics, it assigns each word a weight indicating its importance to the topic.
+When determining topics, it assigns each word a weight indicating its importance to the topic.
 To demonstrate this concept, below is a bar graph showing the importance weights for the words in MGP's first topic.

 ![MGP LDA](images/mgp_topic1.png)
-Obviously, this topic seems to deal with extremism with words like "extremist", "abortion", "ban", and "protect".

 Now, this is all well and good, but it *is* a baseline model, so let's not dive too deep into it and see if we can go ahead and up the ante a bit with more complex modeling.